FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ## Setup

-The e2e tests expect certain customizations in the Kubernetes cluster.
-To deploy those in the cluster, run:
+The e2e tests expect that the CRD's from the FoundationDB Kubernetes operator are installed in the Kubernetes cluster.
+To deploy the CRDs in the cluster, run:

 ```bash
 make install
 ```

 This is only necessary once.
+Except if you're changing the CRD's.

 To cover storage class migrations in tests, annotate your cluster's storage classes as follows.
 Alternatively, you can skip those tests and provide the default storage class (see "StorageClass selection" below).